rhmodding/Tickompiler/docs/engines.rst

    A full "I suppose" cue; different monkey voice clip.

 0x5D
-   A full "I suppose" cue; different monkey voice clip.
+   A full "oh" cue, including animations, inputs, and voice clip.

 0x5E
-   Inputs for an "I suppose" cue.
+   Inputs for a 4-clap cue, starting one beat after the start of the sub.

 0x5F
-   A full "oh" cue, including animations, inputs, and voice clip.
+   Inputs for an "I suppose" cue.

 0x60
    Inputs for an "oh" cue.